2016 Zambian general election

 General elections were held in Zambia on 11 August 2016 to elect the President and National Assembly.
 A constitutional referendum was held alongside the elections, with proposals to amend the bill of rights and Article 79.

 President Edgar Lungu, previously elected in January 2015 to finish the term of Michael Sata, who died in office, was re-elected for a full five-year term with a majority of the vote in the first round, defeating opposition leader Hakainde Hichilema.
 Lungu's Patriotic Front also won a majority in the National Assembly for the first time, winning 80 of the 156 elected seats.
 Lungu was inaugurated on 13 September 2016 at the National Heroes Stadium in Lusaka despite opposition.

 Background

 The previous general elections in 2011 resulted in a victory for the Patriotic Front (PF), whose candidate Michael Sata was elected president, with the PF winning 61 of the 150 seats in the National Assembly.
-Following Sata's death in October 2014, early presidential elections were held to elect a successor to complete the remainder of his five-year term, and PF candidate Edgar Lungu was elected.
+Following Sata's death in October 2014, with acting President Guy Scott constitutionally ineligible to assume the presidency, early presidential elections were held to elect a successor to complete the remainder of his five-year term, and PF candidate Edgar Lungu was elected.
 Edgar Lungu beat Hakainde Hichilema of the United Party for National Development by just 27,757 votes and the opposition has yet to accept the credibility of the election.